Mynogs/PPV2-Tinkerforge/README.md

 # p+ Homepage

-You can also download a complete zip image supporting Tinkerforge here: [p+ simulation](https://www.pplus-simulation.de/produkte)
+You can also download a complete zip image supporting Tinkerforge from the p+ homepage: [p+ simulation](https://www.pplus-simulation.de/produkte)